crimsonalucard/maze/README.md

 # maze
 maze.
 Practicing rust and using a rendering library.
+This is mostly complete.

 Requires GUI to render.